St. Paul's High School, Hyderabad: Divisions

 The school has four academic divisions- pre-primary, primary, middle and senior.

 The pre-primary division has five sections each of lower and upper Kindergarten.
 The primary division has five sections each of Classes I to IV (Class IV is equivalent to the Fourth Grade as it is called in the USA, Canada and some other parts of the world.
 Note that the word "Class" is used instead of "Grade" and the year is written in Roman Numeral).
 The pre-primary and primary divisions are housed in one campus, commonly called the "Primary School" or "Montfort Preparatory School".

 The middle school has five sections each of Classes V to VII and the high school has five sections each of Classes VIII to X. Both the middle school and high school are housed in another building, commonly called the "High School Campus".
 The high school campus and the primary campus are located on the same road.

 Exams

 The academic year starts in mid-June and ends in early April and is divided into three quarters.
 Examinations are held at the end of every quarter and every month.

 At the end of Class X, the students take the State Government administered Secondary School Certificate Examination.

-Houses

-The school follows a house system.
-The student body is split into four houses with an aim to promote competition among the students.